 Many believe that the changes made in the third act of the story is the reason why the film is so incredible.
 While the comic has come under some criticisms in recent years, no one can deny it’s an intriguing quality.

 That’s right, one of the most popular shows on TV is, in fact, a comic adaption!

 First published in 2003 by Image Comics, this comic series still runs presently on a month-to-month basis.
 Written by Robert Kirkman, The Walking Dead is a highly successful comic series, which is why when it made its way to television its debut episode was ranked so high!

 SABRINA THE TEENAGE WITCH

-Well there isn’t any spandex or super powers, but this is still a comic book film.
-Mark and Denzel look like they really enjoyed making this film, as it looks like it will be quite the humor filled action ride.
+Well, there isn’t any spandex or superpowers, but this is still a comic book film.
+Mark and Denzel look like they really enjoyed making this film, as it looks like it will be quite the humour-filled action ride.
 Make sure you catch it when it releases!